Aeneas Francon Williams: Later life

 Aeneas and Clara were both polyglots; Aeneas spoke eight languages fluently, including Hindi and Mandarin.
 In Edinburgh, Aeneas was Chaplain of Edinburgh Social Services Department from 1952 and was affiliated with several churches, including the former Stockbridge Free Church and St. Giles Cathedral.
 He was assistant Chaplain of HMP Edinburgh (Saughton) from 1948 to 1954.

 As a youngster, Aeneas grew up in a literary household (his father John Francon Williams was a newspaper and journal editor and a published writer of many books).
 As such, Aeneas was encouraged by his father to pursue writing.
 Throughout Aeneas's life, he had many books published in various fields of knowledge and was also a published poet.
 In 1942, upon the death of Dr. John Anderson Graham, Aeneas was commissioned by Oxford University Press to write Dr. Graham's biography for inclusion in their Dictionary of National Biography.

 Clara Anne Williams died in Edinburgh on 25 January 1959 and is buried at Dean Cemetery, Edinburgh.

-After Clara passed away, Aeneas sold their house at Belgrave Road and spent time travelling the world, circumnavigating it several times.
+After Clara died, Aeneas sold their house at Belgrave Road and spent time travelling the world, circumnavigating it several times.
 There is evidence contained in correspondence between Aeneas and the London publishing house MacMillan & Co.
 Ltd. that he wrote two books during these travels.
 His regular visits to Australia and New Zealand, and especially Tasmania – where his daughter Beatrice lived in Launceston with her husband, Dr. Stephen Pugh, and their daughter Andrea – appear to have sparked his imagination.
 Original correspondence from Aeneas to MacMillan held at The Museum of English Rural Life and Special Collections at the University of Reading mentions two new manuscripts he had written relating to his travels that he'd submitted to the publishing house.
 Whether MacMillan or another company published these books is unclear from the letters, as the books identify with Australasia and may only have been published in that territory, or remained unpublished.
 The two books in question are Tasmanian Apples and Kiwiland.
 The later work is possibly associated with the flightless Kiwi bird, which Aeneas had grown particularly fond of during his visits to New Zealand.
 ‘I fed these interesting flightless birds in Wellington Zoo,’ Aeneas writes keenly to MacMillan.
 He also fed the tuatara, courtesy of his friend ‘the Superintendent Mr. Curtis,’ who told him where he could see the ‘pre-historic little tuatara, the only true Saurian left on this earth, whose ancestors were at least 3,000,000 years on this planet, long before we were.’
 Aeneas also mentions to his publisher that his friend Henry Kelly of the New Zealand Wildlife Department was arranging ‘to send us a live Kiwi, the first Kiwi to be in Scotland.’
 After returning from his travels abroad, Aeneas moved into 10 Carlton Street, Stockbridge, Edinburgh, where he lived until his early-80s, before moving to Sheffield, Yorkshire, to live with his son Alfred.